model-checking/kani/rfc/src/rfcs/0008-function-contracts.md

   }
 }
 ```
+This proposal also introduces a new hidden builtin `kani::unchecked_deref`.
+The
+necessity for this builtin is explained [later](#dealing-with-mutable-borrows).

 `self` would not be permitted to be used here until `result` goes out of scope
 and releasese the borrow.
 To avoid this issue we break the borrowchecker